Problems and complaints

 - EPA - Emissions from Outdoor Wood-Burning Residential Hot Water Furnaces — Valenti, Clayton

-- EPA- Residential Wood Combustion Teschnology Review Volume 1.
+- EPA- Residential Wood Combustion Technology Review Volume 1.
 Technical Report

-- Low emissions from wood burning in an ecolabelled residential boiler — Maria Olsson et al. 2005
+- Low emissions from wood burning in an ecolabeled residential boiler — Maria Olsson et al. 2005

 - Model development for spatial variation of PM2.5 emissions from residential wood burning — Yong Q. Tiana et al. 2004